 To draw its conclusions about literacy, WB+5 compiled results from various standardized tests.
 TIMSS and PIRLS are often used in Western countries.
 For Africa, the most common test is PASEC.

-The PASEC 2019 report defines these levels of literacy:
+The PASEC 2019 report defines five levels of literacy:

 Below Level 1: Reads little or not at all.